jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 ## Change Notes
 ### v1.3
 - Added option in settings "include-html-txt" to create a html text file to parse and create Emby/Jellyfin/Kodi metadata with Set-JAVNfo.ps1 script
-- Added Set-JAVNfo.ps1 script to create .nfo meta from html text file
+- Added Set-JAVNfo.ps1 script to create .nfo metadata from html text file
-- Set
+- Added option in settings "include-cover-all" to create a cover .jpg for each video file
+- Changed renaming of cover to match video renaming for multiple part videos

 ### v1.2
 - Fixed an issue where the program wouldn’t stop early during a problematic file
 - Fixed an issue due to Cloudflare being added to javlibrary.
 This requires significantly